wannier-berri/wannier-berri-org/source/methods.rst

 Methods
 *********************

-Methods implemented in WannierBerri and allowing the performance boost are best described in the following preprint:
+Methods implemented in WannierBerri and allowing the performance boost are described in the following preprint article

 Stepan S. Tsirkin.
-"High performance Wannier interpolation of Berry curvature and related quantities: WannierBerri code",   `arXiv:2008.07992 [cond-mat.mtrl-sci] <https://arxiv.org/abs/2008.07992>`_
+"High performance Wannier interpolation of Berry curvature and related quantities with WannierBerri code", `npj Comput Mater 7, 33 (2021).  <https://www.nature.com/articles/s41524-021-00498-5>`_ (Open Access).

-Below is given a section from that paper.
+Below is given a section from that paper, just for reference.

 .. _sec-wanfun: